 - The computationally expensive code belongs in this section.

 This also includes parts of the relax library as used by the target functions.

 - Program state:

-- The state of the program is contained within the relax data store which is accessible from all parts of the program as a singleton object.
+- Most of the state of the program is contained within the relax data store which is accessible from all parts of the program as a singleton object.

 The core design of relax.